MengyingLei/mengyinglei.github.io/index.md

 <a id="about-me"></a>
 Hi!
 This is Mengying Lei.
 I am a postdoc at McGill.

-My research interests include spatiotemporal modeling, Bayesian inference, and machine learning.
+My research interests lie in spatiotemporal modeling, Bayesian inference, and machine learning.

 ------------